"Click here to get your refund"

 - Is the information request legit?
-Your bank will never send you an email, or call you on the phone, asking you to disclose personal information such as your password, credit or debit card number, or your mother’s maiden name.
+Your bank will never send you an email, or call you on the phone, demanding that you disclose personal information such as your password, credit or debit card number, or your mother’s maiden name.

 - Does the email have a sense of urgency?
 Warnings that your account will be closed or your access limited if you don’t reply is a telltale sign of a phishing scam.